beyondstorage/go-storage/docs/rfcs/837-support-feature-flag.md

 ## Compatibility

-Interface type assertion for storage capability will be deprecated: the following interfaces will be deprecated, and the related operations will be added back to `Storager` interface.
+- Interface type assertion for storage capability will be deprecated: the following interfaces will be deprecated, and the related operations will be added back to `Storager` interface.
 Caller need to check supported features before use them.
   - Appender
   - Blocker
   - Copier
   - Direr
   - Mover
   - Multiparter
   - Pager
   - Reacher
   - StorageHTTPSigner
   - MultipartHTTPSigner
+- All API call that use `ServiceFeatures` and `StorageFeatures` could be affected.
+We could migrate as follows:
+  - Mark `ServiceFeatures` and `StorageFeatures` related as deprecated.
+  - Release a new version for go-storage and all services bump to this version with all references to `ServiceFeatures`, `StorageFeatures` etc updated.
+  - Remove deprecated structs in the next major version.

 ## Implementation

 - For go-storage
-  - Deprecate the current generated `ServiceFeatures` and `StorageFeatures` for services, and re-generate them on go-storage side.
+  - Deprecate the current generated `ServiceFeatures` and `StorageFeatures` pairs and structs for services, and re-generate them on go-storage side.
-  - Deprecate interfaces other than `Servicer` and `Storager`, and add the related operations back to `Storager`.
+  - Remove interfaces other than `Servicer` and `Storager`, and add the related operations back to `Storager`.
 - For storage services
   - Remove `implement` fields in `service.toml`.
-  - Implement `Feature()` for `Storage` and `Service`.
+  - Generate the implementation of `Features()` for `Storage` and `Service`.
 - For go-integration-test
   - go-integration-test should not use type assertions, but run the test cases according to features.